mallasujith/FWC-IITH/D-FlipFlop and 7447/README.md

 Imagine you have a tiny electronic switch that can be in one of two states: ON or OFF.
 This switch is like a digital memory cell, and we call it a flip-flop.<br>

 Now, this flip-flop can remember if it's turned ON or OFF.
 You can tell it to change its state (from ON to OFF or vice versa) by giving it a special signal called a "clock."
 When the clock signal changes, the flip-flop either turns ON or OFF, depending on certain rules.<br>
+### There are many types of Flip-Flops, but the one given here is a D-FlipFlop